kumudkode/JAVA.exe/mailsender/README.md

 ## 🤝 Contributing

 This project is currently maintained by **[KumudKode]**.
 If you have suggestions or encounter issues, please open an issue in the repository.

-Would you like me to generate a simple, commented Java code snippet demonstrating how to send an email using the JavaMail API, which would be central to this project?